Abdominal Wall Hernias

 • Sometimes, redness of the skin around the bulge

 Incarcerated and strangulated hernias can block your intestines so that food and fluids can't move through them.
 This blockage is called an intestinal obstruction.
 Intestinal obstruction makes you sick to your stomach and causes your belly to swell.
-It's an emergency.
+Intestinal obstruction is an emergency and needs to be treated right away.

 How can doctors tell if I have an abdominal wall hernia?

 Doctors usually diagnose an abdominal wall hernia based on an exam.
-They may also do an ultrasound or CT (computed tomography) scan if they want to be sure that your symptoms aren't coming from something else.
+They may also do an ultrasound or CT (computed tomography) scan.

 How do doctors treat an abdominal wall hernia?